prestontw/bazel-rust-guided-experiment/src/stage-2.md

 version as we do in our backend, this nested directory structure isn't condusive to that.

-> :eyes: The utilities dependency issue is just an example.
+> 👀 The utilities dependency issue is just an example.
 > Having other smaller services
 > in a `services` directory would also motivate this sharing.